 Patients have started to demand the cost of care estimates simply because they receive them in other areas of their life.
 As patients are being asked to pay more for their healthcare, they are demanding this same level of transparency from the doctor’s office as well, that they expect from other consumer transactions.

-Your staffs is offloaded to take over other duties
+Your staffs are offloaded to take over other duties

 With patient payment making up almost a third of revenue, medical billing service providers are realizing that they cannot wait until patient checkout to communicate with them about what they owe.
 In such a scenario many proactive organizations are shifting workloads from the front end to dedicated specialty medical billers and coders.